ever-co/ever-gauzy/README.md

 ### Demo

 -   Gauzy Platform Demo at <https://demo.gauzy.co> (login `admin@ever.co` and password: `admin`).
--   You can also download and try our Desktop Apps (Windows/Mac/Linux) from <https://github.com/ever-co/ever-gauzy/releases> (see more information about Desktop Apps below).
+-   You can also download and try our Server or Desktop Apps (Windows/Mac/Linux) from <https://github.com/ever-co/ever-gauzy/releases> (see more information about Desktop Apps / Server below).

 ### Production (SaaS, WIP)